paigetiedeman/movie-tickets/README.md

 * _Go to the top level of this directory_
 * _Open index.html in your browser_
 * _Fill out the form_
-* _Submit to receive your ticket price"
+* _Submit to receive your ticket price

 ## Known Bugs